 Marie Allen – New methods for improved forensic and historical DNA analysis

-The general objective of our research is to develop highly sensitive and discriminating assays for forensic DNA analysis of challenging samples.
+Our research aims to develop highly sensitive and discriminating assays for forensic DNA analysis of challenging samples.

 Analyses of challenging DNA samples

-Several new assays have been developed in our research group and used successfully in the analysis of challenging evidence material in forensic cases.
-In a recent project, a combination of traditional methods and next generation sequencing (NGS) technologies will be evaluated for DNA analysis of degraded, limited and damaged samples.
+Several new assays have been developed in our research group and used successfully to analyse challenging evidence material in forensic cases.
+In several projects, we use traditional molecular biology methods and next-generation sequencing (NGS) technologies for DNA analysis of degraded, limited and damaged samples.

-As an ultimate test for success analysing challenging samples, has our novel methods been used in investigations of the putative remains of St. Birgitta and her daughter Katarina, Nicolaus Copernicus, Carin Göring, and the Swedish Warship Vasa.
-Even older remains are analysed in a larger collaboration project where samples from Viking age boat graves found at the island Salme in Estonia are under investigation.
+Our novel methods have been used to investigate the putative remains of St. Birgitta and her daughter Katarina, Nicolaus Copernicus, Carin Göring, and the Swedish Warship Vasa as an ultimate test for success analysing challenging samples.
+We have also analysed even older remains in a large collaboration project where samples from Viking-age boat graves found on the island of Salme in Estonia were investigated for ancestry, appearance and familial relationships.